Account

 Tip 5: Use limited Tax Cuts and Jobs Act tax deductions

 The Tax Cuts and Jobs Act of 2017 included additional tax deductions for certain qualified small business owners.
-These tax benefits are set to expire in 2025.
-Until then, though, you may be entitled to a pass-through business tax deduction of up to 20% of net rental income, deductions for significant improvements to your rental property, and a bonus depreciation deduction for personal property used in a business.
+These tax benefits are set to expire at the end of 2025.
+Until then, you may be entitled to a pass-through business tax deduction of up to 20% of net rental income, deductions for significant improvements to your rental property, and a bonus depreciation deduction for personal property used in your business.

 Tip 6: Provide rental platforms with a completed W-9 form

-Some rental host platform providers will automatically withhold and remit to the IRS as much as 28% of a property owner's rental income if the property owner does not return a completed IRS Form W-9 to the provider.
+Some rental host platform providers will automatically withhold and remit to the IRS up to 28% of a property owner’s rental income if the property owner does not return a completed IRS Form W-9 to the provider.
 If you are asked to complete and return the form, doing so in a timely manner can help ensure you are not inadvertently giving the tax authorities a short-term loan in the form of overpayment of taxes throughout the year.

 Tip 7: Determine whether your rental activity complies with the 14-day rule